stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on deployments that use the deprecated serviceAccount field
+**Description**: Indicates when deployments use the deprecated serviceAccount field.

-**Remediation**: Use the serviceAccountName field instead of the serviceAccount field.
+**Remediation**: Use the serviceAccountName field instead.

 **Template**: [deprecated-service-account-field](generated/templates.md#deprecated-service-account-field)